mozilla-ai/lumigator/README.md

-# MZAI Platform
+# Mozilla.ai Lumigator

-Source code for the MZAI model builder platform.
+Lumigator is an open-source platform built by [Mozilla.ai](https://www.mozilla.ai/) for guiding users through the process of selecting the right LLM for their needs.

 # Setup